DataONEorg/k8s-cluster/postgres/postgres.md

 kubectl apply -f cnpg-operator.yaml
 ```

-This resulted in a number of errors because of conflicts between the client-side and servoer-side management of objects, so I retried with `--server-side --force-conflicts` to at least run through the whole `apply` successfully.
+This resulted in a number of errors because of conflicts between the client-side and server-side management of objects, so I retried with `--server-side --force-conflicts` to at least run through the whole `apply` successfully.

 ```
 ❯ kubectl apply -f cnpg-operator.yaml --server-side --force-conflicts